Riverside, California Divorce Attorneys

 Individualized legal advocacy is paramount when a couple decides to end a marriage.
 Some pursue divorce while others find benefit in legal separation.
 Riverside family law attorney Catherine A. Schwartz spends time with her clients to assess their specific issues and objectives.
 Some consider marriage counseling or therapy.
 Others choose legal separation or an annulment.

-When you choose to work with the legal team at the Law Offices of Catherine A. Schwartz, we take the time to get to know you, your circumstances, and your goals for ending your marriage.
+When you choose to work with the legal team at the Law Offices of Schwartz & Godbey, we take the time to get to know you, your circumstances, and your goals for ending your marriage.
 We will meticulously review all the documentation and available evidence to ensure you get your fair share out of your shared property and help make the process as easy as possible for everyone involved.
 If you have multiple options available for ending your marriage, we can help you choose the method that’s most financially advantageous to you.

 Important Things to Know About Divorce in Riverside, California